 )

-From above query, you need to keep just 1 record per userID and delete rest of the records.
-For example. if the result of above query is
+From the above query, keep only 1 record per userID and delete the rest of the records.
+For example. if the result of the above query is:

 ID userID